 Meeting Squad needs

 Squad writers work in all media and forms and often make specific requests of a subject matter or workshop leaders.
 Jeremy Dyson has led a comedy workshop, Kathryn Williams wrote songs with us, theatre producer Emma Beverley does a fearsome workshop on how to get where you want to be, and TV producer John Griffin gave us the inside on pitching to the industry, then let us practice on him.
+Writer and Performer Rommi led workshops on how to use voice whether in performance or for recording.
+We use ChapelFM in Leeds so we can watch and listen to how we did.

 We also work with artists from other arts forms, photographer Sara Teresa led a two day self portrait workshop, artist Theresa Easton helped Harry Jelley and Stevie Ronnie deliver our writing and making workshop at John Rylands Library in Manchester, web wizard Ross Featherstone worked with writers David Gaffney and Gemma Seltzer to help us create flash online projects.